Child suffered 'life threatening injuries' after drinking alcohol: Worthing venue has licence revoked

-Worthing bar has license revoked after child drunk alcohol and suffered 'life threatening injuries'
+Worthing bar has licence revoked after child drank alcohol and suffered 'life threatening injuries'

 and live on Freeview channel 276